colestrode/require-extension-pipeline/README.md

 ## Configuring
-The require extension pipeline will automatically add pipelining for `.js` files.
+The require extension pipeline will automatically add pipelining for `.js`, `.node`, and `.json` files.
 If you want to add other types of file extensions, pass an array of extensions when initializing:

 ```